Security¶

 target:

-name: <secret-name> # the kubernetes secret name
+name: <secret-name> # The Kubernetes secret name

 dataFrom: